1965

 TIRES

-By 1969, all DS’s in the USA were equipped with an unusual and mostly forgotten Michelin tire, called the XH (size was 180-380, used on the front and rear).
+For 1969, all DS’s in the USA were equipped with an unusual and mostly forgotten Michelin tire called the XH (size was 180-380, used in all 5 positions).
 Euro equivalent cars had XAS tires, with most Euro models having narrower tires in the rear.
+It is unclear what drove Citroën to use the XH on USA cars, but a Federal regulation of some sort is a good bet.

 Extract from a 1969 USA owners manual specifying 180-380 Michelin XH tires.
 We found several owners manuals from this era where this page was stapled or glued over the original page that showed XAS tires.